Your browser is out of date!

 Baseline

-• Within dwelling units, gas piping must have threaded connections and run outside of chases.
+• Within dwelling units, gas piping must have threaded connections, run outside of chases, and have new 48 foot long gas flexible connectors at all ranges.

 • When run within concealed, inaccessible spaces, gas piping should not have fittings, unions, bushings, compression couplings, or swing joints.

-• When installed in public corridors, the piping shall comply with Fuel Gas Code and NYC Building Code.
+• When installed in public corridors, the piping shall comply with Fuel Gas Code and NYC Building Code and have a fire rated enclosure.

 • When gas meters are installed inside the building, meters shall be located as near as practicable to the point of entrance of the service.